 Projects

 The Nature Chilliwack Club is active in Citizen Science.
-Our members participate in Christmas Bird Counts, Butterfly Monitoring, eBird, Project Feeder Watch, Great Canadian Birdathon, Great Back Yard Bird Count, Ice Watch, water testing and many other programs that contribute to our understanding of nature.
-We recently completed our Chilliwack area bird brochure.
+Our members participate in Christmas Bird Counts, Butterfly Monitoring, eBird, Project Feeder Watch, Great Canadian Birdathon, Great Back Yard Bird Count, iNaturalist, Ice Watch, water testing and many other programs that contribute to our understanding of nature.
+We have a Chilliwack area bird brochure available on line.
 We steward the Camp Slough Wildlife Area (CSWA).
-We hold monthly maintenance work bees (Coffee Cutters) at the site and are hosting a series of photoblitzes from August to October 2023 to document the biodiversity of the wildlife area.
+We hold monthly maintenance work bees (Coffee Cutters) at the site and host annual photoblitzes to document the biodiversity of the Camp Slough wildlife area.
+In 2026 Nature Chilliwack is publishing a photo and fact filled calendar for local distribution

 Camp Slough Wildlife Area